Barclays Discloses Significant Stake in Dalata Hotel Group - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Barclays PLC has disclosed its interests and short positions in the securities of Dalata Hotel Group PLC, as required under the Irish Takeover Panel Act.
-The disclosure reveals that Barclays holds a 3.92% interest in Dalata’s ordinary shares, indicating a significant stake in the company.
-This move could impact Barclays’ strategic positioning in the market, potentially influencing stakeholder interests and the dynamics of the hospitality sector.
+Barclays PLC has disclosed its interests and short positions in Dalata Hotel Group PLC, as required under Irish Takeover Panel rules.
+The disclosure indicates Barclays’ significant involvement in Dalata’s securities, with a total interest of 3.94% in ordinary shares.
+This move reflects Barclays’ strategic positioning in the market and could have implications for stakeholders, particularly in the context of potential corporate actions involving Dalata.

-The most recent analyst rating on (GB:BARC) stock is a Buy with a £425.00 price target.
+The most recent analyst rating on (GB:BARC) stock is a Hold with a £4.15 price target.
 To see the full list of analyst forecasts on Barclays stock, see the GB:BARC Stock Forecast page.

 Spark’s Take on GB:BARC Stock